 Artichokes are a popular crop on the Costa Blanca – you’ll probably notice them growing in the local fields, particularly in Almoradi.
 This has inspired many of the town’s favourite dishes, including steamed artichokes and stuffed artichokes.
 In spring, Almoradi even hosts a week-long artichoke festival.

 5 – Olla Churra

-Olla Churra, or Olla Xurra is a type of stew, comprising of various meats and sausages mixed with beans and vegetables – sometimes with potatoes or rice too.
+Olla Churra (or Olla Xurra) is a type of stew, comprising various meats and sausages mixed with beans and vegetables – sometimes with potatoes or rice as well.
 It’s hearty and full-flavoured (and one of the few traditional local meals that doesn’t contain fish).

 6 – Arroz a Banda

 Arroz a Banda is a local rice and fish dish, which some people actually think is more delicious than paella.
-Rice is cooked with peppers and garlic with bits of fish and fish stock.
-See if you prefer it to the conventional paella we’re so familiar with!
+Rice is cooked with peppers and garlic, together with bits of fish and fish stock.
+Find out if you prefer it to the conventional paella we are so familiar with.

 What better way to finish off a delicious meal than with something sweet?
-Turron is a type of nougat, made from almonds and honey.
-It’s one of the region’s best traditional treats, although the recipe varies slightly across different areas.
-The Jijona version (from where Turron is believed to have originated) is known for being particularly soft, while the Alicante nougat has more ‘bite’.
+Turrón is a type of nougat, made from almonds and honey.
+It is one of the region’s most popular traditional treats, although the recipe varies slightly across different areas.
+The Jijona version (from where Turrón is believed to have originated) is known for being particularly soft, while the Alicante nougat has more “bite”.